djeada/Statistics-Notes/notes/spatial_statistics/spatial_data_and_distance.md

 This illustrates a general principle:

-> Aggregation weights should reflect the scientific support of the target quantity.
+> Aggregation weights should reflect the spatial and scientific support of the target quantity.

----

-## 40. Before modeling: a spatial data audit
+## Before modeling: a spatial data audit

-Before running a spatial method, record the following.
+Before running a spatial method, document the following.

-### 1. Spatial object
+### Spatial object

 Is the dataset: